jappeace/jappeaceApplication/content/making-money-foss.md

 who have managed to get to a sustainable level.
 We can expect this to happen eventually for software developers too.

-The big advantage patreon offers over bounty source is that, rather than having to think about how much time creating a feature costs as with bountysource, you can just continue improving the project how you think it should be done.
+The big advantage patreon offers over Bountysource is that, rather than having to think about how much time creating a feature costs as with Bountysource, you can just continue improving the project how you think it should be done.
-Of course some trust in the developer is necessary for that, bounty source doesn't have that problem, since payment is done afterwards and I assume regulated by bountysource.
+Of course some trust in the developer is necessary for that, Bountysource doesn't have that problem, since payment is done afterwards and I assume regulated by Bountysource.
-However appearantly bounty source offers a similar service [for projects](https://salt.bountysource.com/teams/neovim).
+However apparently Bountysource offers a similar service [for projects](https://salt.bountysource.com/teams/neovim).

 Another approach to this is to start a foundation.
 Blender is developed like [this](https://www.blender.org/foundation/),